-A screening-level hazard assessment using EPI Suite v4.11 (US EPA, 2012a) identified 2-isobutyl-3-methylpyrazine as possibly being persistent or bioaccumulative based on its structure and physical-chemical properties.
-This screening-level hazard assessment considers the potential for a material to be persistent and bioaccumulative and toxic, or very persistent and very bioaccumulative, as defined in the Criteria Document (Api, 2015).
-As noted in the Criteria Document, the screening criteria applied are the same as those used in the EU for REACH (ECHA, 2017a).
+2012a) did not identify 2-ethyl-3-methylpyrazine as possibly persistent or bioaccumulative based on its structure and physical-chemical properties.
+This screening-level hazard assessment considers the potential for a material to be persistent and bioaccumulative and toxic, or very persistent and very bioaccumulative as defined in the Criteria Document (Api et al., 2015).
+As noted in the Criteria Document, the screening criteria applied are the same as those used in the EU for REACH (ECHA, 2017b).
 For persistence, if the EPI Suite model BIOWIN 3 predicts a value < 2.2 and either BIOWIN 2 or BIOWIN 6 predicts a value < 0.5, then the material is considered potentially persistent.
 A material would be considered potentially bioaccumulative if the EPI Suite model BCFBAF predicts a fish BCF ≥2000 L/kg.
 Ecotoxicity is determined in the above screening-level risk assessment.
 If, based on these model outputs (Step 1), additional assessment is required, a WoE-based review is then performed (Step 2).
 This review considers available data on the material's physical-chemical properties, environmental fate (e.g., OECD Guideline biodegradation studies or die-away studies), fish bioaccumulation, and higher-tier model outputs (e.g., US EPA's BIOWIN and BCFBAF found in EPI Suite v4.11).
+Data on persistence and bioaccumulation are reported below and summarized in the Environmental Safety Assessment section prior to Section 1.

 11.2.1.1.
 Risk assessment.
-Based on the current VoU (2019), 2-isobutyl-3-methylpyrazine presents a risk to the aquatic compartment in the screening-level assessment.
+Based on the current Volume of Use (2019), 2-ethyl-3-methylpyrazine does not present a risk to the aquatic compartment in the screening-level assessment.